Matveibos/rails_answers_and_guides/rails_api_tutorial.md

         # call it
         Rails.application.secrets.secret_key_base
-6. Gem for protect your web app from bad clients
+6. Gem for protection your web app from bad clients

         https://github.com/kickstarter/rack-attack
-7. How to check your access to website throught a token in command line?
+7. How to check your access to a website throught a token in the command line?

         curl -H "Authorization: Token token=lIQAaDgj8Sl5GREFYDtgEwtt" http://api.lvh.me:3000/v1/users